kin-starters/kinetic-typescript-dapp/README.md

 # Kinetic DApp Demo

-The Kinetic DApp Demo is a lightweight starter app based on the [Solana DApp Scaffold](https://github.com/solana-labs/dapp-scaffold) that will get you up and running with Kin as quickly as possible.
+The Kinetic DApp Demo is a lightweight starter app based on the [Solana DApp Scaffold](https://github.com/solana-labs/dapp-scaffold) that will get you up and running with Kin as quickly as possible using our new Kinetic API.

 ## Getting Started